-I specialize in treating adults and older teens suffering from a variety of emotional and psychological issues that can manifest as depression, anxiety, obsessiveness, anger, irritability, sleep and concentration problems.
+I specialize in treating adults suffering from a variety of emotional and psychological issues that can manifest as depression, anxiety, obsessiveness, anger, irritability, sleep and concentration problems.
 I also help individuals with concerns surrounding grief & bereavement, relationships, work-life balance, low self-esteem, and sexuality.

 The initial psychiatric consultation is a thorough evaluation that where we will go over your symptoms, psychiatric and social history, stressors, and relevant medical records.
 After assessing for the psychological, biological, medical, and social causes of distress, I will help you come to a holistic understanding of your situation.
 Taking into account your goals in seeking treatment, I will recommend feasible, appropriate treatment options.
 The initial consultation is typically 60 minutes long, however in some cases a second diagnostic session may be necessary.